 Back garden, chicken run, 2002 (I. Vickers)

-Stoneford Cottages appears to be let out shortly after its construction, and the first tenant was Mr Henry Gentry [born in Hornchurch in 1827].
+Stoneford Cottages appears to be leased out shortly after its construction, and the first tenant was Mr Henry Gentry [born in Hornchurch in 1827].
 He was the son of a thatcher also named Henry [born 1786: Woodham Ferrers, Essex] and his mother was Elizabeth Ainsworth [born 1791: Stapleford Abbotts, Essex.
 Henry & Elizabeth married in 1814: St Dunstan, Stepney].

 Henry, the younger, first learned his trade in Hornchurch from his father in 1841, and later became the Dagenham village thatcher.
 He is found in the 1861 census, along with his wife Sarah [born c.1816, Stapleford Abbotts], and two daughters: Sarah & Louisa [born Dagenham,1853 & 1855 respectively].
 They had both had become dressmakers by 1871.
 Henry was still noted as a thatcher and reed layer from 1881, and was still in the house in 1895.
 Mr Gentry utilised the reeds from Horseshoe Corner, Dagenham, which grew along the River Thames to carry out his trade.
-He is said to have thatched ‘Stebbing’s’ the butchers, situated on the northern corner of Crown Street & High Street.
+He is said to have thatched ‘Stebbing’s’ the butchers, that was once situated on the northern corner of Crown Street & High Street.

 Alfred Griffiths became the owner of Stoneford Cottage.
 He was originally a London publican [born c.1849: St James, Middlesex].
 In the 1881 census, he is found as landlord of the Havelock Arms at 38 Meeting House Lane, Peckham, along with his first wife Annie [born 1851: Spalding, Lincolnshire].
 His second wife was called Millicent [born Millicent Mary Clark, 1864, Chatham, Kent], and they married in 1888 [married Jul-Sep 1888, Poplar].
 He had 2 daughters Ethel [born 1889: St Lukes, London] and Edith [born 1891: St Lukes, London], in addition to 1 son Ernest [born 1900: Dagenham].

 Alfred had bought ‘Stoneford’ circa 1895-98, and was listed as a ‘brewer’s publican’ in the 1901 census.
 He is not recorded in any of the Dagenham regions alehouses, and his job title leads me to believe that he may have been an early type of relief landlord.
 He was still residing at Stoneford Cottage between 1908-1917, but the 1911 census shows this information a being contradictory.
-It notes that Alfred had strangely vanished from here, but his wife Millicent, and her children remained, and her status is still that of being married.
+It notes that Alfred had strangely vanished from here, but his wife Millicent, and the children remained, and her status is still that of being married.
 She passed away in 1940, aged 75 [BMD: Jul-Sep 1940: Romford].

 Alfred in turn sold the cottage to William Herbert White in 1918 who had married Maud Bales, also in that year [born c.1891: Dagenham: married Jul-Sep 1918: Romford].
 The Directory of 1922 notes that a Samuel J. Whitey was residing here during this time; so perhaps it was leased out briefly?